 Variations

-Condiments - the best condiments for a roast beef slider are ones that bring another level of flavor.
+• Condiments - the best condiments are ones that bring another level of flavor.
 Swap out our garlic aioli with a spicy horseradish mayo or bright and earthy dijon mustard.

-Slider Buns - this recipes works with all types of rolls!
+• This recipe works with all types of rolls!
 Those tasty Hawaiian rolls, salty pretzel buns, or even go gluten-free if you need it.
-I used some nice brioche buns I found at my local grocery store!

 Pro Tips

-If you notice the buns getting too brown too quickly, cover the baking dish with aluminum foil
+• If you notice the buns getting too brown too quickly, cover the sliders with aluminum foil and bake until the cheese is melted.

-Double up this recipe if you're serving a large crowd!
-It is a super popular appetizer!
+• Double up this recipe if you're serving a large crowd!
+It is a super popular appetizer that will be gone with a quickness!

 Serve with